folio-org/stripes/doc/new-development-setup.md

 ## TL;DR

-The following code will create a new working directory named `stripes`, clone the relevant repositories into it, install their dependencies, configure the @folio NPM registry, install the `stripescli` npm package for running stripes, and start that server running at [localhost:8080](http://localhost:8080).
+The following code will create a new working directory named `stripes`, clone the relevant repositories into it, install their dependencies, configure the @folio NPM registry, install the `stripes` npm package for running stripes, and start that server running at [localhost:8080](http://localhost:8080).
 Just paste it into your terminal:

 ```
 mkdir stripes